-Football season is officially underway in just a few weeks!
+Football season is officially underway!
 Every year, fans tune in to watch their favorite teams compete and hopefully bring home a trophy, cheering them on and condemning their rivals.
 Texas has no shortage of football rivalries between schools, and team spirit is alive and well in the Austin area.
 We've included information about some well known football rivalries below - what team will you cheer for this year?

 Anderson Trojans vs. McCallum Knights - Coming up on its 17th year, the annual Taco Shack Bowl, a competition between the Anderson and McCallum High Schools in Austin, always peppers in a bit of fun among the rivalry.
 Each team has a pre-game "spirit competition" in which they decorate the namesakes for the event, the Taco Shack restaurants located around the Austin area.
 Last year, McCallum came out victorious in the actual game, while Anderson won the spirit competition.
 You can catch the game in late August at House Park - it will be another year to remember!